AshkanMoradi/My_Portfolio/README.md

 This repository contains a collection of innovative projects showcasing my expertise in roles as Data analyst, Business Intelligence Analyst and Power BI Developer.
 Each project demonstrates different aspects of my technical skills.

+## Power BI
+This section includes some of my dashboards desigend be Microsoft Power BI.
+## Power BI
+This section includes some of my projects and practices in python language.
+## T-SQL
+This section includes some of my SQL queries in SQL Server Management Studio (SSMS).

 ## Repository Structure
 ```
 ├── Power BI/